kevinsit/terraform-tailscale-digitalocean/README.md

+## Background

+I need VPN access, but IP addresses from most VPN providers are already tagged by IP location database as proxies.
+Using the code in this repository, I can bring up a Tailscale exit node in DigitalOcean, so that I can route my traffic through DigitalOcean without getting tagged as a VPN user.

 ## Assumptions

 You already have a `ed25519` SSH key pair created under `~/.ssh`.
 If you wish to use RSA, please